uzerpllp/uzerp-website/content/blog/libreoffice_pivot/index.md

 ---
 title: "LibreOffice Pivot Tables"
-intro: "Pivot Tables are an extremely useful analysis tool - they are very flexible and powerful, and can generate valuable insights from large amounts of data if used properly.
-This post walks you through how to set up a Sales Ledger receipts forecast using a Pivot Table in LibreOffice."
+intro: "Pivot Tables are an extremely useful analysis tool - they are very flexible, powerful, and can generate valuable insights from large amounts of data if used properly.
+This post walks you through how to set up a Sales Ledger Receipts forecast using a Pivot Table in LibreOffice."
-draft: "true"
+draft: "false"
 date: 2019-05-01
 categories: ["Using Uzerp"]
 tags: ["Spreadsheets", "Cash-Flow", "LibreOffice", "Analytics"]